The Career Brief

 Languages/Special Skills: Language skills are always worth putting on a resume; you’d be surprised by the demand for it!
 Be sure to list the language(s) you speak as well as your proficiency level.

-As far as special skills, it is important to note that this does not mean following the current trend in non-legal resumes to include a bullet point list of soft and technical skills like “teambuilding” or “time management.”
+As far as special skills, it is important to note that this does not mean following the trend in non-legal resumes to include a bullet point list of soft and technical skills like “teambuilding” or “time management,” or basic skills like “Microsoft Office” or “Zoom.”
 While these are good skills to possess, they are largely presumed for law students and graduates and are seen by legal employer as fluff.
 Describe them in your tasks instead.
 The skills employers are interested in for a special skills section are more concrete like website design or certifications.

-Interests: This category is optional, but may helpful to include under some circumstances.
+Interests: This category is optional but may be helpful to include under some circumstances.
 For example, if you have limited experience to list, sharing the things you are interested in can be a great way to fill out your resume while adding a little of your personality.
-It is helpful when applying for judicial clerkships, as it is important to work alongside a judge with whom you have things in common.
-Or, if you happen to know that the employer has a shared interest with you, it can certainly be worth including on your resume.
+If you happen to know that the employer has a shared interest with you, it can certainly be worth including on your resume.
 For example, if you learn your potential employer enjoys the symphony, you may want to highlight that you are a concert violinist.

-Even if you don’t know what this employer may be interested in, sharing your own interests offers a peek into who you are as a person, and may help you to stand out.
+Even if you don’t know what this employer may be interested in, sharing your own interests offers a peek into who you are as a person and may help you to stand out.
 Keep in mind that if you choose to include your interests, it is more powerful to include activities that demonstrate dedication, high skill, determination, and uniqueness.
 Something average such as going on day hikes once in a while doesn’t imply dedication or high skill the same way as listing that you hiked the Pacific Crest Trail or summitted Mt.
 Hood.
-The former may be ho hum while the latter would be worth mentioning.

 –